 You'll gain practical experience and detailed knowledge of the equipment and facilities typically used in film and television.
 By the end of your course you will have produced innovative work that you'll complete to the highest professional standards.

-Graduates of this course have gone on to roles in British and European film industries, in British television, and in Chinese commercials, film and TV production.
+Graduates of this course have gone on to roles in British and European film industries, and in film, TV and commercial production in China, Latin America and the Middle East.

 This is an intensive course that will equip you for the challenges of entering the film and television industry.
 You'll learn theory and get practical experience in many different areas: from script writing to camera operation and from lighting to directing and much more.